mviereck/x11docker/README.md

    Specialized fork of `runc` to support `nvidia/nvidia-docker` images.
  - [`crun`](https://github.com/giuseppe/crun): Fast and lightweight alternative to `runc` with same functionality.
  - `oci`: Runtime reported in [#205](https://github.com/mviereck/x11docker/issues/205), no documentation found.
 Handled by x11docker like `runc`.
- - [`kata-runtime`](https://katacontainers.io/) (provided by kata 1.x versions): Sets up a virtual machine with its own Linux kernel to run the container.
-   `kata` aims to combine the security advantages of containers and virtual machines.
-   - Some x11docker options are not possible with `--runtime=kata-runtime`.
-Most important: `--hostdisplay`, `--webcam` and all Wayland related options.
-     For `--gpu` only `--xorg` with indirect rendering is supported.
  - [`sysbox-runtime`](https://github.com/nestybox/sysbox): Based on runc, aims to enhance container isolation.
    Support is experimental yet.
 Needs Sybox>=0.5.0 and kernel version >=5.12.